PrimaveraDeveloper/lithium/ref/taskbox-1.0/Taskbox.md

 ### `TaskboxEngine`

 The `TaskboxEngine` is the hearth of this service, it implements the [BackgroundService](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.backgroundservice?view=dotnet-plat-ext-3.0).
 This is responsible for executing all the tasks and funcs that are received from the `TaskboxService`.
 To accomplish the execution of those tasks the engine uses the `TaskboxInvoker` to invoke the trigger and the actions.
-This engine also has a BackgroundQueue where it's waiting for tasks to process.
+This engine used the `TaskManager` to manage the tasks.

 ### `TaskManager`